smoke-wolf/GitHub-Package-Manager/EULA.md

 8. Contact Information

 a.
-For any questions regarding this EULA, please contact Maliq Barnard, the developer of GitHub Package Manager, at [Your Contact Information].
+For any questions regarding this EULA, please contact Maliq Barnard, the developer of GitHub Package Manager, at maliq.barnard@gmail.com .